camlworks/camlworks/charter.md

 The chair of Caml Works must nominate a sequence of delegates from among the members, to act as the chair in case of the extended absence of the chair.
-The chair of Caml Works must grant delegates administrative access rights to everything uesd by Caml Works itself: the GitHub organization and all of Caml Works' public communication channels.
+The chair of Caml Works must grant delegates administrative access rights to everything used by Caml Works itself: the GitHub organization and all of Caml Works' public communication channels.

 <br>